Climate Change (Information Disclosure Based on TCFD Recommendations)

 Upstream, ITOCHU Group | Fossil fuel business, Chemicals business, Automobile business, Renewable energy, energy storage systems businesses, New material business, CCUS/emissions credit-related businesses | |

-Physical Risks and Opportunities | Acute Physical Risks and Opportunities | Operations may be impacted or damaged by increased occurrences of abnormal weather patterns (e.g. droughts, floods, typhoons, hurricanes, etc.) | Short-term Medium-term Long-term |
+Physical Risks and Opportunities | Acute Physical Risks and Opportunities | Operations may be impacted or damaged by increased occurrences of abnormal weather patterns (e.g., droughts, floods, typhoons, hurricanes, etc.) | Short-term Medium-term Long-term |

 Upstream, ITOCHU Group, downstream | Food business, Forestry-related businesses, Mining business |

-We may be able to strengthen customer retention and/or attraction by strengthening our supply chain resilience to extreme weather patterns and promoting stable supply as a value proposition | Short-term Medium-term Long-term |
+We may be able to strengthen customer retention and/or attraction by strengthening our supply chain resilient to extreme weather patterns and promoting stable supply as a value proposition | Short-term Medium-term Long-term |

 Upstream, ITOCHU Group, downstream | Food business, Forestry-related businesses | ||